AN INTRODUCTION TO WILDLIFE RESEARCH ON THE STEVE IRWIN WILDLIFE RESERVE 2020

-You will join Steve Irwin’s personally-trained team on the Steve Irwin Wildlife Reserve, a pristine 335,000 acre conservation property on Queensland’s Cape York Peninsula.
-On the Steve Irwin Wildlife Reserve, you will be involved with Australia Zoo’s croc research trip, a vital component in crocodilian research and conservation.
-This expedition gives you the amazing opportunity to join Steve’s crew on the largest and most successful croc research project in the world.
-Watch as our team of experts conduct this world-renowned crocodile research, unlocking secrets regarding diet, movement patterns and much more to aid in the conservation of these incredible apex predators.
+Get ready for the adventure of a lifetime!
+On this expedition, you will join Steve Irwin’s personally-trained croc team on the Steve Irwin Wildlife Reserve, a pristine 335,000-acre conservation property located on Queensland’s remote Cape York Peninsula.
+On the Steve Irwin Wildlife Reserve, you will be involved with Australia Zoo’s croc research trip, the longest and most comprehensive crocodilian research project on the planet.
+Watch as our team of experts conduct this world-renowned crocodile research, unlocking secrets regarding diet, movement patterns, nesting behaviours and much more to aid in the conservation of these incredible apex predators.

-You will be picked up from Weipa Airport and transferred to the Steve Irwin Wildlife Reserve by crossing the Wenlock River that borders the reserve.
-Upon arrival, you will be given a camp induction and have time to set up camp, we like to refer to Camp Coolibah as 5 Billion Star accommodation...
-Just look up on your first night and you’ll see why!
+You will be picked up from Weipa Airport and transferred to the Steve Irwin Wildlife Reserve, crossing the breathtaking Wenlock River that borders the reserve.
+Upon arrival, you will be given a camp induction and have time to set up camp.
+We like to refer to Camp Coolibah as 5 Billion Star accommodation...you just have to look up on your first night to see why!

-Each morning we check the traps...
-Fingers crossed there will be plenty of croc action!
-You will be able to help the scientists, measure the animal, complete records and of course, get up close to the world’s largest living reptile!
-Afternoons will be spent relaxing, visiting a number of the reserves picturesque sites or listening to a lecture hosted by one of our scientists.
+Each morning we check the crocodile traps strategically placed along the river...fingers crossed there will be plenty of croc action!
+You will be able to assist the scientists, measure the animal, complete records and, of course, get up close to the world’s largest living reptile!
+Afternoons will be spent relaxing around camp, spotlighting for wildlife, hiking around a number of the reserve’s picturesque ecosystems, downloading updates on the tagged crocodiles or listening to a lecture hosted by one of our visiting scientists.
+The reserve is truly wild, and so are the crocodiles, which means we may not catch crocodiles every day.
+In the event we have a croc-free day, our knowledgeable rangers are more than happy to explore more of the reserve with you.

 - Water bottles x 2